vitiral/artifact/design/data/implemented.md

 > Note: we do not worry about whether such `Name` or `SubName`s actually exist.
 > That is the job of a later linting step.

-# TST-read-impl
-Only the parsing will be fuzz tested.
-Joining is covered well enough by a simple sanity test

-- [[.join]]: a simple sanity test suffices.
-Make sure it covers the following
-  cases:
-  - name without duplicates
-  - name with duplicate in single file
-  - name with duplicate in multiple files
-  - at least one without primary
-  - at least one primary + secondary
-  - at least one with multiple secondaries
-- [[.parse]]: the sanity test is to simply parse names, both valid and not.
-  Expect valid names to be included and invalid names to not be included.
-- [[.parse_fuzz]]: there shall be a fuzz test for locations.
-This is part of the larger infrastructure for randomized projects.